 Working at home has become a relevant part of most people’s lifestyle during the previous year.
 And because of this shift in working structure, there is quite a demand for all-around, flexible Wi-Fi connectivity wherever you are at home.

-The optimal distance between a Wi-Fi Extender and a Wi-Fi router usually depends on the location of your workstation and the capacity of the router.
-In most cases, putting the extender halfway between the router and the device should be sufficient.
+The optimal distance between a Wi-Fi Extender and a Wi-Fi router usually depends on your workstation’s location and the router’s capacity.
+Putting the extender halfway between the router and the device should be sufficient in most cases.

 Not a lot of people know how to install a Wi-Fi extender effectively.
-This is especially the case for those who haven’t used this device before.
+This is especially true for those who haven’t used this device before.
 This task is even more complicated when you live in a house that doesn’t have uniform spacing or other users sharing your Wi-Fi.

 How far should the Wi-Fi Extender be from your router?
 We will learn more about Wi-Fi extenders and their installation in this article.